-Fortunately, your opportunities to successfully grow your business with an effective marketing strategy are more diverse than ever before, with options for every budget and an ability to prioritize the tactics best suited to your unique needs.
+Fortunately, your opportunities to successfully grow your business in 2023 and beyond with an effective marketing strategy are more diverse than ever before, with options for every budget and an ability to prioritize the tactics best suited to your unique needs.
 The ideas presented in this article will help you build a marketing plan that’s right for your business and position you for success in the next year and beyond.

 About the Author

 Brian is CEO and founder of Wealthtender.
 He and his wife live in Texas, enjoying the diversity of Houston and the vibrancy of Austin.

 With over 25 years in the financial services industry, Brian is applying his experience and passion at Wealthtender to help more people enjoy life with less money stress.